Loading...

 For methodology on tested party choice, see tested party selection guide.

-OECD guidance ( to ) requires selecting the method that produces the most reliable arm's length outcome given the facts, comparability, and data quality.
-The hierarchy matters: traditional transaction methods are preferred over profit methods when both are equally reliable, and CUP is preferred over all other methods when a reliable CUP exists.
+OECD guidance ( to ) requires selecting the method most appropriate to the circumstances, considering the transaction, comparability, and available reliable data.
+Traditional transaction methods are preferred over profit methods when both are equally reliable; CUP is preferred when it and another method are equally reliable.
 Practical selection factors include:

 OECD vs US §482 terminology at a glance.
-The OECD's "most appropriate method" rule and the US "best method rule" (IRC §482) are functionally similar—both ask which method is most reliable for the facts.
-Key naming differences:
+The OECD's “most appropriate method” framework and the US “best method rule” are separate legal analyses, although both focus on reliability under the facts.
+Key naming differences include:

 When working across OECD and US frameworks, map the terminology before comparing conclusions.
 See CPM vs TNMM for a full comparison.